flarelabs-net/vite-plugin-cloudflare/README.md

 ## Tutorial

 In this tutorial, you will create a React SPA that can be deployed as a Worker with Workers Assets.
-We'll then add an API Worker that can be accessed from the front-end code.
+Then, you will add an API Worker that can be accessed from the front-end code.
 We will develop, build and preview the application using Vite before finally deploying to Cloudflare.

 ### Set up and configure the React SPA